 Actual Expenses.
-To use the actual expense method, you need to figure out the actual costs of operating the car for business use.
+To use the actual expense method, you must figure out the actual costs of operating the vehicle for business use.
 You are allowed to deduct the business-related portion of costs related to gas, oil, repairs, tires, insurance, registration fees, licenses, and depreciation (or lease payments).

-Car expenses such as parking fees and tolls attributable to business use are deducted separately no matter which method you choose.
+Vehicle expenses such as parking fees and tolls attributable to business use are deducted separately, no matter which method you choose.

 Which Method Is Better?

 Using the standard mileage rate produces a larger deduction for some taxpayers.
 Others fare better tax-wise by deducting actual expenses.
-Whether you own or lease your car, you may use either of these methods.
+You may use either of these methods whether you own or lease your car.

-To use the standard mileage rate for a car you own, you must choose to use it in the first year the car is available for use in your business.
-In subsequent years, you can use the standard mileage rate or actual expenses.
-If you choose the standard mileage rate and lease a car for business use, you must use the standard mileage rate method for the entire lease period – including renewals.
+To use the standard mileage rate for a vehicle you own, you must choose to use it in the first year the vehicle is available for use in your business.
+You can use the standard mileage rate or actual expenses in subsequent years.
+If you choose the standard mileage rate and lease a car for business use, you must use the standard mileage rate method for the entire lease period, including renewals.

-Opting for the standard mileage rate method allows you to bypass certain limits and restrictions and is simpler; however, it’s often less advantageous in dollar terms.
-Generally, the standard mileage method benefits taxpayers who have less expensive cars or travel many business miles.
+Opting for the standard mileage rate method allows you to bypass certain limits and restrictions and is simpler.
+From a tax-saving perspective, generally the standard mileage method benefits taxpayers who have less expensive vehicles or drive many business miles.

 The standard mileage rate may understate your costs, especially if you use the car 100 percent (or close to it) for business.

-You can use a mileage logbook or, if you’re tech-savvy, an app on your phone or tablet.
-Several phone applications (apps) are available to help you track your business expenses, including mileage and billable time.
+You can use a mileage logbook or, if you’re tech-savvy, an application on your phone or tablet.
+Several phone apps are available to help you track your business expenses, including mileage and billable time.
 These apps also allow you to create formatted reports that are easy to share with your CPA, EA, or tax preparer.

 To simplify your recordkeeping, consider using a separate credit card for business.